akka/akka/akka-docs/src/main/paradox/scala/persistence.md

 <a id="snapshots"></a>
 ## Snapshots

-Snapshots can dramatically reduce recovery times of persistent actors and views.
-The following discusses snapshots in context of persistent actors but this is also applicable to persistent views.
+Snapshots can dramatically reduce recovery times of persistent actors.

 Persistent actors can save snapshots of internal state by calling the  `saveSnapshot` method.
 If saving of a snapshot succeeds, the persistent actor receives a `SaveSnapshotSuccess` message, otherwise a `SaveSnapshotFailure` message